kevinyu2/CRE-Chaining-v2/README.md

 #### ```generate_rand_sets.py```

 Determine which ACRs should be in the TEST group (also referred to as non-ref ACRs in the documentaion) and which should be in the REFERENCE group.
-We randomly assigned 10% of the 31k *Arabidopsis Thaliana* ACRs to TEST and the remaining 90% to REFERENCE.
+We randomly assigned 10% of the 31k *Arabidopsis thaliana* ACRs to TEST and the remaining 90% to REFERENCE.

 #### ```random_regions.py```